-Have you ever walked intonew_slideshow10 a friend’s home and felt instantly at ease?
+Have you ever walked into a friend’s home and felt instantly at ease?
 Maybe you couldn’t quite put your finger on it, but something about the space allowed the stress of the day to just roll off your shoulders.

 It’s been scientifically shown that a room’s colors and textures can dramatically affect our mood, feelings and emotions.
 All it takes is the wrong color paint, and getting home after a long day could make you feel worse rather than better.